TauferLab/ANACIN-X/README.md

 * Slurm scheduled systems (ex.
 Stampede2)
 * Unscheduled systems (ex.
 Jetstream, personal computers)

 While our aim is to expand the project to support analysis of many types of MPI applications, the software currently works with the following communication patterns that are internally generated.
-For more details about the communication patterns, please see []().
+For more details about the communication patterns, please see the most recent publication in the publications section below.
 * Message Race
 * AMG2013
 * Unstructured Mesh